 Physical Exam of the Skin for Skin Cancer

 During a physical exam for a skin problem, your doctor will examine the skin over your whole body, looking for suspicious growths, moles, or lesions.
-The exam is performed using a bright light and occasionally a magnifying lens.
+The exam is done using a bright light and sometimes a magnifying lens.
 The scalp is examined by parting the hair.

 Why It Is Done

 A skin exam is done if you have:

 Early signs of skin cancer are a change in the skin, such as a growth, an irritation or a sore that does not heal, or a change in a wart or a mole.

 Signs of melanoma

 The ABCDE rule of detection means watching for:

 Other signs of melanoma in a mole include changes in: